 By letting the employer give the first number, you will have room to go up.
 If you give the first number, they have no reason to offer more.

 The interviewer will probably ask something like, “What are your salary requirements?”
-That is a direct question, but you can’t give in by offering a direct answer.
+That is a direct question, but you can't give in by offering a direct answer.
 Penelope Trunk of Time.com recommends job seekers to offer a soft answer, such as, “Let’s talk about the job requirements first, so I can get a sense of what you need.”
-Trunk offers several great responses to tough interview questions about salary requirements.
-Click here to read them all.
+Read more great responses to tough questions.

 The truth is, an employer has a certain amount budgeted for any job they are offering.
 As an applicant, you need to figure out what that amount is before you offer any salary requirements of your own.
 You might get a low offer to start out, but don't be afraid to counter-offer.
 Never accept the first offer.
 If an employer is unwilling to budge on a low offer, it might be an indicator of how much (or little) they value the position.